bogi99/medcheck2/README.md

 3. Copy `.env.example` to `.env` and set up your environment
 4. Run migrations: `php artisan migrate`
 5. Start the server: `php artisan serve`

+## Special Thanks

+- **[Povilas Korop](https://github.com/LaravelDaily)** from [Laravel Daily](https://laraveldaily.com/) - for the comprehensive security and code quality review that helped make this application more secure and privacy-focused.

 ## License